 Here are some major moves into these areas we can expect to see insurers making in the years to come:

-1. Focus on Customer Retention
+1. Focus on Customer Retention for Insurance Companies

 When focusing on growth, insurers shouldn’t just set their sights on attracting new customers.
 Retaining existing policyholders can be more profitable for the business over the long term, helping them spend less on acquiring new customers and increasing their lifetime value.